gothandam/Wily/README.md

 # Wily
-This is to process Nanopore raw reads automatically-Built specifically for prokaryotic genome.
+This is to process Nanopore raw reads automatically-Built specifically for prokaryotic genome sequencing projects.